build-on-aws/content/posts/data-processing-with-kafka-streams-stateless-operations/index.md

 It is available in multiple flavors - `map`, `mapValues`, `flatMap`, `flatMapValues`

-For e.g., to convert key *and* value to uppercase, use the `map` method as such:
+For example, to convert key *and* value to uppercase, use the `map` method:

 ```java
 stream.map(new KeyValueMapper<String, String, KeyValue<String, String>>() {